ustunb/slim-matlab/README.md

 ### CPLEX

-The *IBM ILOG CPLEX Optimization Studio* is a commericial mathematical programming solver that can be called from MATLAB.
+The *IBM ILOG CPLEX Optimization Studio* is a commercial mathematical programming solver that can be called from MATLAB.
 It is freely available to students, research professionals, and faculty members at accredited research institutions as part of the IBM Academic Initiative.

 To setup the latest version of CPLEX on your computer, you should:

 1. Join the [IBM Academic Initiative](http://www-304.ibm.com/ibm/university/academic/pub/page/mem_join).
 Note that it may take up to a week to obtain approval.
-2. Download *IBM ILOG CPLEX Optimization Studio V12.6.1* from the [software catalog](https://www-304.ibm.com/ibm/university/academic/member/softwaredownload)
+2. Download *IBM ILOG CPLEX Optimization Studio V12.6.1* (or higher) from the [software catalog](https://www-304.ibm.com/ibm/university/academic/member/softwaredownload)
 3. Install the file on your computer.
 Note mac/unix users will [need to install a .bin file](http://www-01.ibm.com/support/docview.wss?uid=swg21444285).
 4. Add the CPLEX API to your MATLAB search path using ``pathtool``/``addpath`` [as shown here](http://www-01.ibm.com/support/knowledgecenter/SSSA5P_12.6.1/ilog.odms.cplex.help/CPLEX/MATLAB/topics/gs_install.html)